Guide on how to write an essay on Justice

 Essay about justice structure:

 Beginning (actualization of the stated topic of the essay) – 20%

 Thesis.
-Three reasoned proofs (refutations) of the thesis, expressing personal opinion (position) and having in their basis a scientific approach.
+Three reasoned proofs (refutations) of the thesis, expressing your personal opinion (position) and having on their basis a scientific approach.
 The reformulation of the thesis (with refutation) is 60%

 The conclusion containing the final judgment (inference) is 20%

 - Thesis is a proposition that must be proved.

 - Conclusion is an opinion based on an analysis of facts.